jjwygjj/aptos-core/developer-docs-site/docs/standards/fungible-asset.md

 }
 ```

+In contrast to Objects and addresses, a Coin uses a generic, or the `CoinType`, to support distinct typing within the Coin framework.
+For example, `Coin<A>` and `Coin<B>` are two distinct coins, if `A != B`.

-Simple, right?
-An object representing the type and the amount of units held.
-It is noted that it does not have any
-abilities, so it can be passed from one function to another but has to be deposited back into a fungible store
-at the end of the transaction.
-In other words, it must be consumed and cannot be
+The fungible assets is a struct representing the type and the amount of units held.
+As the struct does not have either key or store abilities, it can only be passed from one function to another but must be consumed by the end of a transaction.
+Specifically, it must be deposited back into a fungible store at the end of the transaction:
-directly stored anywhere.
-But how to store it?
-Here comes `FungibleStore` for storing them in objects:

 ```rust
 #[resource_group_member(group = aptos_framework::object::ObjectGroup)]